-- Meanwhile, prepare barbecue sauce.
-In a saucepan, combine the sauce ingredients.
+Meanwhile, prepare the barbecue sauce.
+In a saucepan, combine the ketchup, apple cider vinegar, Worcestershire sauce, onion, brown sugar, ground mustard, and garlic powder.
 Bring to a boil, stirring constantly.
-Simmer, uncovered, stirring occasionally, for about 15 minutes, or until thickened.
+Simmer, uncovered and stirring occasionally, for about 15 minutes, or until thickened.

-- If desired, mix about 1 cup of the sauce into the shredded pork and serve hot from a slow cooker or chafing dish.
-Serve with soft buns or rolls, coleslaw for topping, and reserved barbecue sauce.
+If desired, mix about 1 cup of the sauce into the shredded pork and serve hot from a slow cooker or chafing dish.
+Serve with the reserved sauce.

-- Make sure you use a pork shoulder or butt in this recipe.
+- Make sure you use a pork shoulder or butt to make pulled pork.
 A leaner cut, like pork loin or sirloin roast, will become dry and less flavorful over the long cooking time.

 - If you use a bone-in pork shoulder roast, allow a little more time in the oven.
 Slow roast for at least 2 1/2 hours, or until fork-tender.

 - Let leftover pulled pork cool to room temperature before storing in an air-tight container in the refrigerator for up to three days.
 It can also be frozen for up to three months; vacuum-sealed bags are the best option, though well-wrapped pork in freezer bags keeps well, too.